mgechev/blog.mgechev.com/content/post/2014-02-19-create-https-tls-ssl-application-with-express-nodejs.md

 ### Generate self-signed certificate

-If you don&#8217;t already have certificate you need to generate one:
+If you don’t already have certificate you need to generate one:

 {{< highlight bash >}}